emuro/gene_length/README.md

 - gene_length_vs_divergence_time.tsv.
 Average of $< L >$ and $< log L >$ of each group of organisms and their divergence time (Mya) obtained from [Timetree](https://timetree.org).

-- protCodGenes_averageLg_perGoOrg.txt.
+- protCodGenes_averageL_perGoOrg.txt.
 Groups of organisms  with at least 20 species (to compare with proteomes) and the average $< L >$ of each group in base pairs.

 - proteins_averageLp_perGoOrg.txt.
 Groups of organisms with at least 20 species (to compare with proteomes) and the average $< L_{p} >$ of each group in amino acids.